erikdubois/Mint-Y-Colora-Theme-Collection/README.md

 	select the appropriate themes
 	copy/paste them to the hidden folder .themes in your home directory.

+Or

+you can use one of the two scripts to install them via terminal

+Cinnamon 3.0

+	theme-mint-y-colora-collection-3.0-vx.sh

+Cinnamon 3.2

+	theme-mint-y-colora-collection-3.2-vx.sh

 # Mint-Y-Colora Themes on Linux Mint 18